1542 S. Beacon Street, San Pedro, CA

 fall of 1990.
 The house now sits on a bluff overlooking San Pedro Bay on land leased

 from the City of Los Angeles and maintained by the Society.

-Open from 1:00 to 4:00 PM every Sunday except holidays, the Muller House Museum offers guided tours, monthly exhibits, discussions of historical interest and special events.
+Open from 1:00 to 4:00 PM every Sunday except holidays, with the last tour at 3:30 PM.
+The Muller House Museum offers guided tours, monthly exhibits, discussions of historical interest and special events.
 See our Calendar of Events for specific activities.
 Admission is free, but a donation of $3 per person is encouraged.

 ~ Monthly Exhibits: